 If you want visual presentation ideas, then the Envato Elements library is for you.
 Best of all, you can jump from one presentation template to the next to glean your favorite ideas.
 Borrow concepts and slide designs from each template to bring together a cohesive presentation.

-If you only need to purchase a single template, you can also find great templates available on GraphicRiver.
-Purchase and download these templates individually.
+If you only need to buy a single template, you can also find great templates available on GraphicRiver.
+Buy and download these templates individually.
 Here are some of our best-selling PowerPoint templates on GraphicRiver:

 I always recommend adding imagery, video, and graphics to take your visual presentation to the next level.
-Luckily, Elements also includes unlimited access to those as well, with a stock photo library of more than 600,000 images that you can use to improve your presentation.
+Luckily, Elements also includes unlimited access to those as well.
+There's a huge stock photo library that you can use to improve your presentation.

 Using templates is all about giving you visual presentation ideas.
 The graphic designers and expert presenters that build these templates have given you a head start in designing your next presentation.